 Ellie Bean, the Drama Queen.
 Author Jenny Harding

-As you know I have an 8 year old and a 4 year old with Sensory Processing Disorder (among other diagnosis), I have to say we really enjoyed this book that we received as a gift from a friend a few years ago.
+As you know I have an 8 year old and a 4 year old with Sensory Processing Differences, I have to say we really enjoyed this book that we received as a gift from a friend a few years ago.

 Ellie is mistaken as being a Drama Queen because of the way she acts.
 It is a picture book that helps children like Conor and Jack understand that they are not on their own, there are other children like them.
 Like them: Ellie is helped by a special swing, mini-trampoline, and even a small brush for tactile stimulation.